 The academic performance of students is reviewed by the MSN and DNP Student Admission and Academic Affairs (SAAA) committees at the end of each semester.
-Academic performance of students in a Postmaster's Certificate (PMC) program will be reviewed by the MSN SAAA committee.
-Academic performance of students completing a BSN to DNP or a PMC during a DNP program of studies will be reviewed by the DNP SAAA committee.
+Academic performance of students in the Master of Nursing (MN) or a Postmaster's Certificate (PMC) specialty will be reviewed by the MSN SAAA committee.
+Academic performance of students completing a BSN to DNP, or a PMC during a DNP program of study, will be reviewed by the DNP SAAA committee.